TimeChainage

 • Shows potential clashes (e.g. two workfaces in the same place at the same time) allowing such errors to be avoided at the planning stage.

-• For the Planner, TimeChainage provides flexibility in organising the schedule by the use of layouts, codes, formatting options etc. This improves efficiency and saves time in developing the schedule.
+• For the Planner, TimeChainage provides flexibility in organising the schedule by the use of layouts, codes, formatting options etc. This flexibility improves the efficiency of the planning process and gives many options for presenting the schedule to the project team.

 • Time chainage charts can be generated quickly from existing Primavera P6 schedules allowing TimeChainage to be used as an additional reporting tool alongside the traditional Gantt chart.
 Can also be used with other planning applications such as MS Project.